Teacher subsidies, allowances and bonuses

 On first employment or re-employment, permanent teachers are not eligible for the provisions of the transferred officers compensation determination.
 Instead, teachers appointed to eligible schools (DOCX 0.03MB) may be entitled to a relocation subsidy when it is necessary for them to leave their existing residence.

-A $10,000 recruitment bonus payment can be paid for successful appointments to teaching roles where two consecutive merit selection processes have been unsuccessful.
-It can be paid to teachers who are permanently appointed to hard-to-fill positions at 6-and 8-point listed and Connected Communities schools.
+A $20,000 recruitment bonus payment can be paid for successful appointments to teaching roles where at least two consecutive attempts to fill the position, including at least one merit selection process, have been unsuccessful.
+It can be paid to teachers who are permanently or temporarily appointed to hard-to-fill positions at 6-and 8-point listed and Connected Communities schools.
 The teacher needs to be engaged for four terms or more at the listed school to be eligible to receive the bonus.
-Since January 2018, this includes temporary teachers.

 More information is available in the Recruitment Bonus Procedure (DOCX 85.61KB) (staff only).